January 11 2022 | 12 Min Read

 Growing demand for green building materials

-Kyoto, Japan bamboo forest.“Environmentally friendly, green, responsibly sourced, and alternative building materials have a direct contribution to provide healthier indoor zones while enhancing the quality of the built environment.” (“A conceptual framework for understanding the contribution of building materials in the achievement of Sustainable Development Goals (SDGs),” Sustainable Cities and Society, V.52 Jan 2020.)
+Kyoto, Japan bamboo forest. material supply chain“Environmentally friendly, green, responsibly sourced, and alternative building materials have a direct contribution to provide healthier indoor zones while enhancing the quality of the built environment.” (“A conceptual framework for understanding the contribution of building materials in the achievement of Sustainable Development Goals (SDGs),” Sustainable Cities and Society, V.52 Jan 2020.)

 As urbanization expands worldwide, large cities and residential areas will continue to accelerate demand for building materials and the natural resources from which they’re derived.
 As urbanization continues to unravel the social and economic dimensions of sustainable development, the building industry is likely to face growing regulatory pressure to produce green products.
 And this shift to specialized products will almost certainly introduce a raft of implications for supporting industries, including quality assurance, logistics, and freight.